girder/covalic/ansible/usage.md

 # Usage for Covalic Ansible

-This guidance assumes that Covalic will be developing using pods of EC2 instances, each pod is a separate group that provides the full functionality of Covalic, which at current time is
+This guidance assumes that Covalic will be developed using pods of EC2 instances, each of which is a separate group that provides the full functionality of Covalic, which at current time is:

   * Girder webserver instance
+  * MongoDB instance
-  * Mongodb instance
+  * Message queue instance
-  * RabbitMQ + Celery worker instance
+  * Girder worker instance

 The following two environment variables need to be set with your AWS access credentials